Jordan Montgomery is another Yankees rookie success story

 “You can’t ask for more than what these guys are doing,” Girardi said.

 Montgomery is not receiving the publicity of Judge.
-Nor should he, but come the stretch run and maybe in October, Montgomery might be just as important as No. 99.
+Nor should he.
+But down the stretch run and maybe in October, Montgomery might be just as important as No. 99.